Day 1 – Istanbul Arrivals

 After breakfast we will depart via domestic flight to Izmir and transfer to Ephesus.
 Today you will do full day Ephesus sightseeing tour and Ephesus Tour.We will go first The House of Virgin Mary on the top of Bulbul Mountain.
 The house was discovered in the 19 th century.
 Catherina Emmerich (1775-1824), an invalid German nun, who had never visited Ephesus, described in great detail the house and its situation which she had seen in a vision.
 It is believed that St.John brought Mary (the mother of Jesus) to Ephesus sometime between AD 37-48 and she spent her last years of her life there.
 After that we will continue to Ancient City of Ephesus to see one of the most spectacular excavations in the world.
 You will see Odeon, Fountain of Trajan, Stream baths of Scholastika, Temple of Hadrian, Grand Theater and impressive Library of Ephesus.
 The Ephesus library is adorned with columns and statues.
 The Grand Theater where Saint Paul preached is believed to be the largest outdoor theater in the ancient world with a capacity of 24,000 seats.The last and perhaps the most important, site in Selcuk is the great Temple of Artemis (Diana) , one of the Seven Wonders of the Ancient World.
 The Ephesus Artemis was a goddess of fertility and was often pictured as draped with eggs or multiple breasts, symbols of fertility, from her waist to her shoulders.
 And then our tour ends in the Mosque of Isa Bey.
 It was built 19th century, it was also used as a caravanserai.
 A perfect architectural, you must-see it.
 Between the tour, you have taken one hour free time to relax, you can take some refreshments or lunch in the cafeteria.
 After tour, you will check in to your hotel.
 You can enjoy Kusadasi night life.
 Overnight in Kusadasi.Breakfast and Lunch Included

-Day 3 – Kusadasi – Sirince Turkish Village
+Day 4 – Kusadasi – Sirince Turkish Village & Flight to Cappadocia

+After breakfast, check out from hotel and take the luggage with you on the vehicle.
 Today, we will go to visit a traditional Turkish Village, Sirince (pretty).As the village is located on the top of a mountain, anyone will enjoy the impressive wine yards’ and peach trees’ views on his way.You will have the chance to meet the locals and taste their local produce.
 Sirince is one of the Governments Protected Areas of Izmir and so most of its original authentic buildings are well preserved, especially the two Churches in the village Center .
 After lunch, you can be free time for make a shopping .
 All the narrow streets of the village belong to the women, selling handcrafts of all kinds, olive oil.
 Another attraction of Sirince is its Wine, you can taste in small cafés.
-After tour you will back to your Hotel.
-Overnight in Kuşadası.
+After tour you will drive to airport Izmir fro fligt to Cappadocia region (direct or via Istanbul).
+Meet at the airport and transfer to Cappadocia region for overnight.
 Breakfast and Lunch Included

 Day 5 – Cappadocia